 Particular job areas include physiologist, teaching and lecturing, fitness centre manager, sports scientist, sports administration, sports therapy, coaching, activities manager or event management.

 What can I study after Sports Science?

-There are Masters of Arts (MA) degrees available for students wishing to continue their studies, such as sports science, applied sport physiology, clinical biomechanics, sport nutrition, clinical practice for sports injuries, and sports and exercise medicine.
+There are Masters of Arts (MA) degrees available for students wishing to continue their education, such as sports science, applied sports physiology, clinical biomechanics, sports nutrition, clinical practice for sports injuries, and sports and exercise medicine.